General

 Eligibility to Invest in India

-OCBs, who have converted themselves into companies incorporated outside India are also held eligible to make fresh investments in India under the FDI Scheme provided they are not coming under the adverse notice of the Reserve Bank of India (RBI) or Securities Exchange Board of India (SEBI).
+OCBs, which have converted themselves into companies incorporated outside India, are also eligible to make fresh investments in India under the FDI Scheme, provided they are not under the adverse notice of the Reserve Bank of India (RBI) or the Securities Exchange Board of India (SEBI).

 Reporting of FDI